 By selecting the right combination of these plants, you can create a visually striking and functional indoor vertical garden that enhances air quality, aesthetics, and well-being.

 Here is a list of plants that are particularly suitable for indoor vertical gardens.
-These plants are chosen based on their to vertical spaces, low maintenance needs, air-purifying properties, and aesthetic appeal.
+These plants are chosen based on their adaptability to vertical spaces, low maintenance needs, air-purifying properties, and aesthetic appeal.

 1. Air-Purifying Plants